saalk/qasino/server/webapp/docs/notes/8-Java-Patterns/5-Behavioural.md

 **Used when**

+// Venkat DEVOXX 2024
+We have an algorithm and we want to vary a small part of it Java 1.1 had anonymous inner classes and use them for Strategy interface A strategy is basically a function -> implement them with lambdas

-When you have multiple algorithms that can be used interchangeably based on different contexts, such as sorting algorithms (bubble sort, merge sort, quick sort), searching algorithms, compression algorithms, etc.
+When you have multiple algorithms that can be used interchangeably based on different contexts, such as
+- sorting algorithms (bubble sort, merge sort, quick sort),
+- searching algorithms,
+- compression algorithms, etc.

 ![img_2.png](img_2.png)